 Identification of type of operation and/or driver-selectable mode used to represent worst case emissions for each emission test, and, where applicable, identification of end-of-test criteria utilized for each test per the 2026 ZEV and PHEV Test Procedures.

-If the Alternative Urban Charge-Depleting Emission Test was used, the all-electric range/equivalent all electric range (AER/EAER) ratio and the attestation that a minimum of four urban dynamometer drive schedule (UDDS) cycles were driven without any engine startups;
+If the Alternative Urban Charge-Depleting Emission Test was used, the all-electric range/equivalent all electric range (AER/EAER) ratio and the attestation that a minimum of four urban dynamometer drive schedule (UDDS) cycles were driven without any engine startups.

 Vehicle and battery break-in periods, in miles, used by the vehicle manufacturer prior to testing for certification and the methods used to determine them.